Magneto-Acousto-Electric Tomography with Magnetic Field Measurements: Modeling, Inversion and Stability: Stability of recovering the conductivity from an internal current density

 In particular, $G_L\ne 0$ everywhere in $\Omega\cap(y_0+\R n)$ provided that $\dist(\Omega,P) > \diam(\Omega\cup D)/\sqrt{3}$; \item for $x\notin y_0 + \R n$: since $D$ has a symmetry plane across $x$, the integral

 must point to a direction that is not parallel to $n$, so $G_L(x)\ne 0$ noting that $|a - x\cdot n| = \dist(x,P) > 0$. \end{itemize} It shows that $J_L$ cannot vanish identically in any open subset of $\Omega$, otherwise it contradicts the equation \eqref{eq:r}.
-This non-vanishing property of $J_L$ provides encouraging evidence for our expectation that $|J_L|$ is bounded away from zero. \end{example}
+This observation rules out open regions of complete insensitivity, but it does not exclude isolated or lower-dimensional zero sets of $J_L$.
+This motivates the interior H\"older stability estimate in the following subsection, which does not require a pointwise positive lower bound for $J_L$. \end{example}